paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 #### Applicability
 Pub.
 L. 110–114, title II, § 2037(c), as added by Pub.
 L. 113–121, title I, § 1030(d)(2), June 10, 2014, 128 Stat.
 1232, provided that: “The amendment made by subsection (a) [amending this section] shall not apply to any project authorized under this Act [see Tables for classification] if a report of the Chief of Engineers for the project was completed prior to the date of enactment of this Act [Nov.
 8, 2007].”

+#### Maximization of Beneficial Use in Dredged Material Management Plans
+Pub.
+L. 118–272, div.
+A, title I, § 1130(d), Jan.
+4, 2025, 138 Stat.
+3019, provided that: “Each dredged material management plan for a federally authorized water resources development project, and each regional sediment plan developed under section 204 of the Water Resources Development Act of 1992 ([33 U.S.C.
+2326](./chapter-036-water-resources-development.md#section-2326)), including any such plan under development on the date of enactment of this Act [Jan.
+4, 2025], shall— “(1) maximize the beneficial use of suitable dredged material; and “(2) to the maximum extent practicable, prioritize the use of such dredged material in water resources development projects in areas vulnerable to coastal land loss or shoreline erosion.”

 #### Project Selection
 Pub.
 L. 116–260, div.
 AA, title I, § 125(b)(3), Dec.
 27, 2020, 134 Stat.
 2638, provided that: “In selecting projects for the beneficial use of dredged materials under section 1122 of the Water Resources Development Act of 2016 ([33 U.S.C.
 2326](./chapter-036-water-resources-development.md#section-2326) note) [set out as a note below], the Secretary [of the Army] shall prioritize the selection of at least one project for the utilization of thin layer placement of dredged fine and coarse grain sediment and at least one project for recovering lost storage capacity in reservoirs due to sediment accumulation authorized by subsection (a)(8) of such section, to the extent that a non-Federal interest has submitted an application for such project purposes that otherwise meets the requirements of such section.”